fonoster/fonoster/README.md

 # YAPS - Yet Another Phone System

-YAPS is a cloud PBX built for the cloud base on [Routr](https://routr.io) and [Astive](https://github.com/fonoster/astive).
+YAPS is a PBX built for the cloud base on [Routr](https://routr.io) and [Astive](https://github.com/fonoster/astive) and Asterisk.
 It's not production ready and it doesn't do much yet.
 For questions or feature request go to the [issues](https://github.com/fonoster/yaps/issues) section.

 ## Run with Compose